Fast offline decoding with local message-passing automata: Threshold theorems and decoding times

 Now we show the statement about $\tdece$; to avoid getting bogged down on this point we will be slightly schematic.
 The basic fact that we will use is that for pair-annihilating random walkers on $\zz_L^D$, any initial configuration with an even number of particles is annihilated in a diffusion-limited time upper bounded by $CL^{2D}$ for constant $C$ w.h.p.\footnote{For $D>1$ this is a grossly conservative bound, which we use only to simplify notation. } We may then crudely bound $\tdece$ as \bea \tdece & \leq T_{k_*} \sfP(\sfN_{k_*+1}=\emp) + CL^{2D} \sfP(\sfN_{k_*+1} \neq \emp).\eea We will recover the same bound on $\tdece$ as in Theorem~\ref{thm:precise_offline} provided the second term is negligible compared to the first, and $k_*$ is large enough.
 The bound in \eqref{rarenoise} implies that the second term vanishes as $L\ra\infty$ if \be 2^{k_* } > \frac{3D \ln L}{\ln(p_*/p)},\ee which will be the case below threshold if e.g. $k_* \geq \log_2(4D \log_n(L)) = \ct(\ell)$, where $\ell$ is as in the proof of Theorem~\ref{thm:precise_offline}.
 Making this choice, one is then led to the same bound on $\tdece$ as in \eqref{tdecfinal}. \end{proof}

 In the remainder of this work we will return to assuming $n_{\sf max} = \lceil 2D \log_2 L\rceil $, unless explicitly specified otherwise.

-\ss{Gerrymandering} Recall the general arguments we gave in Sec.\ref{sec:intro}, which suggested the scalings \be \ploge = e^{-\ct(L)},\qq \tdece = \ct(\log L)\ee below threshold for noise channels $\mce$ with local spatial correlations.
+\ss{Gerrymandering} Recall the general arguments we gave in sec.\ref{sec:intro}, which suggested the scalings \be \ploge = e^{-\ct(L)},\qq \tdece = \ct(\log L)\ee below threshold for noise channels $\mce$ with local spatial correlations.
 Our threshold proof gave weaker bounds, but in a more general setting (for $\mce$ with non-local correlations).
 One may naturally wonder how tight the bounds of our threshold result are: could a refinement of our proof be used to improve the guaranteed scaling to \eqref{naivescaling} for {\it all} $p$-bounded $\mce$?

 The following proposition shows that the answer is negative: there are indeed (highly spatially correlated) $p$-bounded error models for which $\ploge$ is only a stretched exponential in $L$, and for which $\tdece$ scales as $(\log L)^{\b}$ for some $\b > 1$.
-This is possible because the message-passing decoder gives a code distance that scales sublinearly in $L$, which will be demonstrated shortly by showing the existence of certain sparse fractal-like patterns of errors that are guaranteed to cause logical failures.
-We will refer to this phenomenon as {\it Gerrymandering}, since the logical failures arise from a dilute collection of strategiclally-placed errors that sway the outcome of the global error correction operation (see also the discussions in Refs.~\cite{paletta2025high,balasubramanian2024local}).
+This is possible because the message-passing decoder produces logical errors on certain noise events whose weight is sublinear in $L$, which will be demonstrated shortly by showing the existence of certain sparse fractal-like patterns of errors that are guaranteed to cause logical failures.
+We will refer to this phenomenon as {\it Gerrymandering}, since the logical failures arise from a dilute collection of strategiclally-placed errors that sway the outcome of the global error correction operation.
+Gerrymandering is ubiquitous in error correction algorithms based (either explicitly or implicitly) on clustering; see also the discussions in Refs.~\cite{wootton2015simple,hutter2015improved,paletta2025high,balasubramanian2024local}.

 Gerrymandering implies that proving a scaling of $\tdece$ as in \eqref{naivescaling} for spatially local $\mce$ will necessitate techniques that specifically take advantage of the lack of $\mce$'s spatial correlations.\footnote{Gerrymandered configurations can dominate the scaling of $\ploge$ at very small $p$---even for local $\mce$---but they are usually too entropically disfavored to influence $\tdece$.}